Writing Fantasy In Slovenia: An Interview With Author Andrew Anzur Clement

 What was the main reason for your decision to move to Slovenia, when did you realize you wanted to live here?

 It’s always been a dream to live in my ‘second homeland.’
-Although I’ve traveled around a lot over the past ten years, I had been coming to Slovenia almost every year during that time, and really enjoyed every trip.
+Although I’ve travelled around a lot over the past ten years, I had been coming to Slovenia almost every year during that time, and really enjoyed every trip.
 While doing my PhD in Belgium and UK, I discovered a passion for writing historical fantasy fiction and decided to pursue that following my defence.
 It seemed like the perfect opportunity to finally move here.

 What have been some of the biggest challenges so far for a young Californian native adapting to life in Slovenia?

 It’s a small country.
-But this is also one of the main reasons why I decided to move here; Slovenia’s small size makes the country very livable.
+But this is also one of the main reasons why I decided to move here; Slovenia’s small size makes the country very liveable.
 But, I sometimes find the smallness jarring.

 Slovenia is like a big extended family, where it can seem like everyone already knows everyone else.
 When you come to it from the ‘outside’ this can make it a bit difficult to break into the ‘inner network’.